 The company Logo is on both sides of the cups, and the brand name - RAEGR is lettered inside the band.

 It has a new design with a rubber belt on the top with airing holes.
 This is a good addition making the headphones comfortable as well as ventilated.

 We can adjust the band's size by pulling the plastic slider, which is very easy to arrange and is a good fit for most people.

 The headphones weigh just 140g, which is pretty light!

 Experience, Connectivity, Call Quality

-Coming to the replaceable ear-cups, they are made up of fabrics, can soak the sweat.
+The replaceable ear-cups, are made up of fabrics that can soak the sweat.
 Unlike leather that I hate in the summers in north India, these have breathable fabric.

 The cushions are soft and comfy.
 We can take them off easily, wash them when required, and put them back on.
 Also, we have two pairs of cups - one that is pure black and the other has the Green and black color combination.